 My Experience of Luxury Train Ride In India

-Where travelling in India, and travelling in India in trains, in particular, can be highly unorganised, confusing and ticky, travelling on the Golden Chariot was totally different.
+Where travelling in India, and travelling in India in trains, in particular, can be highly unorganised, confusing and ticky, travelling on the Golden Chariot train was totally different.
 It was safe and highly organised way of travelling.
 And well, at that price, you must be wondering how can it not be… so it’s a fair question!

-To say the least, it kind of time-transports you back in the golden days of kings and queens — because of the way The Golden Chariot (and the other luxury trains) looks from inside, and the way you’re treated on-board.
+To say the least, it kind of time-transports you back in the golden days of kings and queens — because of the way The Golden Chariot train (and the other luxury trains) looks from inside, and the way you’re treated on-board.

 From your dedicated room butlers to the waiters, everyone on board is ready to literally serve you like a maharaja with anything you might need – even if it’s at 2 o’clock in the night.

-Unlike my experience of travelling in commuter trains in India, on the Golden Chariot (and I am sure that same applies to other luxury trains in Inda too) everything seemed safe and secure, including myself.
-Cabins were lockable and doors to the main carriages were always kept locked.
+Unlike my experience of travelling in commuter trains in India, on the Golden Chariot train (and I am sure that same applies to other luxury trains in India too) everything feels safer.
+Cabins are lockable and doors to the main carriages are always kept locked.
 When stationed (why stationed?
-You will find out in the next part where I discussed the itinerary!) open doors were protected by the staff on the train.
-Wherever I went during the entire 7-day trip, someone was always accompanying me and keeping an eye on my safety, in a very discreet way.
+You will find out in the next part where I discussed the Golden Chariot itinerary) open doors are guarded.

 The Golden Chariot Itinerary

-So the Golden Chariot’s itinerary (and other luxury trains’ too) is designed in a way that other than covering the frequented places, they take you to destinations that many people have never heard of in India, including a lot of historic places.
+So the Golden Chariot itinerary (and other luxury trains’ too) is designed in a way that other than covering the frequented places, they take you to destinations that many people have never heard of in India, including a lot of historic places.

-“Southern Splendour” and “Pride of the South”.
+The Golden Chariot covers two itineraries – the “Southern Splendour” and “Pride of the South”.
 I travelled on the Pride of the South, that started and ended in Bengaluru, with the major cities being Bengaluru, Mysuru, Srirangapatnam, Bandipur, Belur, Halebidu, Shravanabelagola, Hospet, Hampi, Badami and Goa.

-Understand it this way: the train moves from destination A to destination B in the night.
+Understand it this way: Golden Chariot train moves from destination A to destination B in the night.
 During the day it stations at the platform at destination B, that you explore in a bus.
 In the evening, you return to your train and it starts its journey from destination B to destination C, followed by a day bus tour at destination C, and the same thing repeats throughout the journey.